 Present day...
 Present TIME!!!

-Now, we suffer from a totally different problem.
-Which servers and services are so big that it’s virtually impossible for a search engine to find your site unless you cover a very popular topic that a lot of people are interested in.
+Now, we suffer from a different problem.
+Which servers and services are so big that it's virtually impossible for a search engine to find your site unless you cover a very popular topic that a lot of people are interested in.
 There is also net-based censorship; Either via the proxy of a large tech firm or governmental entities.
-There’s also search for something and getting completly derailed or infected from a site that paid for Google-Ads.
+There's also searching for something and getting completely derailed or infected from a site that paid for Google Ads.
 Finally, Search results are magically being dropped off of engines because a website that only pulls in a few hundred people a day does not matter.
 Or, the website that only pulls in a hundred people is not advertiser-friendly.